Acquisition of Twitter by Elon Musk: Post-acquisition

 In June, X Corp. sued Wachtell to recoup a portion of the $90 million fee the law firm had paid, accusing the firm of "unjust enrichment" for charging a bonus fee on successful completion of the acquisition when the agreement with prior Twitter management stipulated billing only on an hourly basis.
+The lawsuit failed.
 The Twitter app was rebranded as X in July, an unprecedented decision which has created confusion among users.
 In September, Musk failed to appear before the SEC in response to the agency's investigation into his purchasing of Twitter stock the year prior, prompting a lawsuit.
 The Wall Street Journal reported in October 2023 that the seven major banks that had provided Musk's acquisition loans failed to follow the standard practice of quickly selling down their exposure to other banks due to a lack of appetite for the debt since Musk took over, instead expected to mark down the debt by at least 15 percent in order to sell it.

 The company's financial outlook improved in 2025, partly due to Musk's close relationship with President Donald Trump and the platform's move away from an advertising-only model toward user subscriptions and artificial intelligence, leading to a revival in investor interest and successful refinancing of the remaining debt.
 By April 2025, banks had sold off the last of the debt related to the company at about 98 cents on the dollar, in what Bloomberg News described as a remarkable turnaround.
 Earlier in March, Musk announced that xAI, the AI company he founded two years earlier, would acquire X in an all-stock transaction for a total enterprise value of $45 billion, a billion more that what he paid in 2022.

 In August 2024, court documents revealed the names of the nearly 100 stakeholders who took part in the October 2022 takeover.
 Shareholders included including Bill Ackman, Saudi Prince Alwaleed bin Talal, Jack Dorsey, venture capital firms Andreessen Horowitz and Sequoia Capital, (which both had joined a recent $6 billion funding round for Musk’s AI startup xAI).
 Also named were 8VC (led by Palantir co-founder Joe Lonsdale) and Gigafund (co-founded by PayPal Mafia member Luke Nosek and Stephen Oskoui, both also Founders Fund alumni) — both investors in Musk’s other ventures like The Boring Company — as well as Scott Nolan, a former SpaceX engineer and now partner at Peter Thiel's Founders Fund.
 Binance, which invested $500 million in Musk's 2022 takeover, and longtime Musk supporter Cathie Wood are also among the names.
 The filing also includes lesser-known investors like Italian financial firm UnipolSai S.p.A.